HeyTimApple/listed_dracula_theme/README.md

 # listed_dracula_theme
-the .css file I use to theme my Standardnotes listed blog.
+the .css file I use to theme my Standardnotes listed blog. https://timapple.com

+## To Install Theme
+* create a standardnotes entery called theme.css
+* paste contents of theme.css here in it.
+* publish as private post.

+Theme should take effect.
+Play with it to your hearts delight